-*Rainbow Girls is a group of 5-6 female musicians who write and perform original material with roots in folk, americana, gypsy, funk, soul, and rock n'roll.
-In addition to their soaring 4 part harmonies, these ladies switch back and forth amongst a multitude of instruments including, but not limited to: acoustic guitar, electric guitar, ukelele, accordion, harmonica, banjolele, mandolin, dulcimer, bass, cello, piano, melodica, recorder, kazoo, washboard, djembe, drum kit, and stomp-tap percussion.
-Born in an underground open mic night in Isla Vista, CA called "Bean Night," they began as an acoustic act, busking around the farmers markets of California before they hit the streets of Europe for a summer of couch surfing and busking.
+Rainbow Girls is a group of 5 (sometimes 6) female musicians who write and perform original material with roots in folk, americana, gypsy, funk, soul, and rock n'roll.
+In addition to their soaring 4 part harmonies, these ladies switch back and forth amongst a multitude of instruments including, but not limited to: acoustic and electric guitar, ukelele, accordion, harmonica, banjolele, mandolin, dulcimer, bass, cello, keys, melodica, recorder, kazoo, washboard, djembe, drum kit, and stomp-tap percussion.
+Born in an underground open mic night held at Rainbow House, called "Bean Night," they began as an acoustic act, busking around the farmers markets of Santa Barbara before hitting the streets of Europe for a summer of couch surfing, busking, and traveling by the skin of their teeth.
 Since their return, they have evolved into an electric gypsy-americana-stomp-folk band, complete with drums, bass, and a whole lotta stompin'.
-They are known to put on one hell of a show.
+They are known to put on one hell of a show, whether it be at festivals across Europe and the US, busking in the alleys and markets of a foreign country, or lighting up the stage at a venue or tavern near you.
 Don't miss Rainbow Girls, acoustic or electric.

-*Sounds like: CSNY, The Band, Devil Makes Three, Gogol Bordello, Monsters of Folk, Fleet Foxes, CCR, & Mother McCree's Uptown Jug Champions
+*Sounds like: CSNY, Monsters of Folk, Dr. Dog, Fleet Foxes, CCR, The Band, Devil Makes Three, Gogol Bordello, & Mother McCree's Uptown Jug Champions

 *Influences: Creedence Clearwater, Grateful Dead, CSNY, The Beatles, The Band, Derek & the Dominos, Led Zeppelin, Pink Floyd, Joni Mitchell, The Allman Brothers, Sly & the Family Stone, Devil Makes Three, Monsters of Folk, Dr. Dog, Gogol Bordello, Broken Social Scene, Of Montreal, Old Crow Medicine Show, Edward Sharpe, Beirut, Tilly & the Wall, and Fleet Foxes.